elipao/Traffic-Light-Research/README.md

 Instructions:
 Run driver.py and enter in the amount of time you would like the simulation to run for.
 Press the red button on the PiTraffic shield to initiate emergency vehicle situation!

-For more information, visit the github repository: https://github.com/elipao/Traffic-Light-Research/

-Created by Elizabeth Pao